Welcome to OMERACT

 Agreement regarding the use of standardized endpoints in randomized controlled trials and longitudinal observational studies is extremely important.
 Their use facilitates comparisons of outcomes across studies to provide the best estimates of benefit and safety of therapeutic interventions across differing patient populations.

-The OMERACT Executive Committee is made up of worldwide independent investigators interested in outcomes research who receive no compensation from OMERACT for any activity.
+OMERACT is coordinated by a 12 member executive committee made up of worldwide independent investigators interested in outcomes research who receive no compensation from OMERACT for any activity.
 Individual members voluntarily undertake administrative and scientific responsibilities to advance the goals and activities of OMERACT.

 The OMERACT Process